-The country differs much from what I had expected; for while the soil is generally good, and furnishes a supply for grazing, yet so great is the destitution of summer rains, that some kinds of grain cannot flourish, especially Indian corn.
-The crops sown in the fall of the year, or very early in the spring, would probably be so far advanced before the severity of the drouth, that they would do well.
+This country differs very much from what I had expected; for while the soil is generally good, and furnishes a supply for grazing, yet there is such want of summer rains, that some kinds of grain cannot flourish, especially Indian corn.
+The crops sown in the fall of the year, or very early in the spring, would probably be so far advanced before the severity of the drouth should be felt, that they would do well.
 In general there is a great want of wood for building, fencing and fuel; but at the confluence of these rivers a supply may be brought down the Coos-coots-ke.
 This place combines many advantages for a missionary station.